 Kerry began her career as an employment attorney, advising non-profit organizations and public agencies on their most complex employee challenges.
 As a person who deeply values building strong, collaborative relationships with colleagues, she took the opportunity to leave the practice of law and serve in a role leading human resources and labor relations at a national, environmental non-profit.

-Throughout her career, including most recently during her tenure with the Sierra Club, she has championed service-oriented human resources and people functions grounded in empathy and courage.
-Kerry’s leadership is centered in a commitment to the values of the Parks Conservancy – especially the values of advancing diversity, equity and inclusion throughout the internal operations of the organization.
+Throughout her career, she has championed service-oriented employee functions grounded in empathy and courage.
+Kerry’s leadership is centered in a commitment to the values of the Parks Conservancy – especially the values of advancing diversity, equity and inclusion.

-Originally from a small town outside of Pittsburgh, Pennsylvania, Kerry now lives in San Francisco with her husband and beloved cat.
+Originally from a small town outside of Pittsburgh, Pennsylvania, Kerry now lives in San Francisco with her husband and beloved dog.
 She earned her law degree from the University of Pittsburgh and a degree in business administration from Bucknell University.
-Since moving to the Bay Area in 2007, the Golden Gate National Parks have provided a continuing source of joy and connection with nature.
-Kerry loves spending time with friends and family, music (specifically, creating the perfect playlist for every occasion), practicing yoga, sports (specifically, cheering on the Golden State Warriors), traveling, and exploring all of the incredible gifts that the San Francisco Bay Area has to offer.
+Since moving to the Bay Area in 2007, the urban parklands of San Francisco – including the Golden Gate National Recreation Area – have provided a source of joy and connection with nature.
+Kerry loves spending time with friends and family, music (specifically, creating the perfect playlist for every occasion), sports (specifically, cheering on the Golden State Warriors), traveling, and exploring all of the incredible gifts that the San Francisco Bay Area has to offer.